gitops-community/website/docs/kit/README.md

 **_Pain point for Devs: Lower dependence on admins_**

 One pain point that Javeria Kahn (see 23:45) mentions for devs is the dependency on admins.
 If you’re preparing to introduce GitOps to your dev teams, Javeria recommends socializing this benefit to devs because it is likely something they want already.
 (From [GitOps Practitioner Highlight – Palo Alto Networks – Javeria Khan](https://youtu.be/HJHLIGL8NfQ))

+**Start with something familiar:**

+Steve Wade (see 41:00) Starting with something you're familiar with has a small blast radius.
+If that thing doesn't work, then it's not going to be the end of the world.
+"For us, it was just a dashbaord.
+A dashboard not bing online isn't great, but it's not an outage."
+Starting small with something familiar also allows you to learn the steps.
+Steve goes on to say they started with the platform workload, but didn't touch any of the developer workloads.
+Iterating on a number of different approaches on various things and learning lessons there first.
+"If you’re the GitOps enthusiast within your Organization start with something that you’re familiar with, look at the different approaches, see how it works, and then breed that into a couple of other microservices.
+Then slowly but surely, drip feed your developers into this process."
+(From [GitOps Days Day 2 Roundtable: Teaching GitOps to your Teams"](https://youtu.be/HHE11BzqXMA))

+**Start with staging and dev environments first for infrastrcuture changes**

+Javeria Khan (see 42:33) explains as an operator and platform architect, starting out small for her meant rolling out GitOps tools in staging and dev environments first to really get a feel for the tools, processes, features, etc. "When you're adding GitOps tools, like Flux or Flagger to your kubernetes environments you should enable them on staging clusters first and get a feel of what you like and what you don’t like about it.
+This really allows you to decide which of their features tie in better with your environment and how you're going to integrate them with your workflows.
+When I was testing out Flux I realized I didn’t want it pulling the images directly because that kind of made rollbacks harder.
+Instead i just changed the CI to update the image key and the yaml configs and the config repos.
+This was also beneficial for keeping the deployment specs up-to-date.
+Any kind of new thing that you’re starting out with, just start out with the dev environment within your infrastructure, that’s a good first starting step."
+(From [GitOps Days Day 2 Roundtable: Teaching GitOps to your Teams"](https://youtu.be/HHE11BzqXMA))

 ## Use Cases